jaredcoderman/code-jam/app/user-stories.md

 As a user
 I want to be able to delete a project
-In case it's done or abandoned [ IN PROGRESS ]
+In case it's done or abandoned [ DONE ]

+As a user
+I want to be able to search for projects
+So that I can find one to join [ IN PROGRESS ]